 2. Bates Motel (2013-2017)

 Developed by Carlton Cuse, Kerry Ehrin, and Anthony Cipriano, ‘Bates Motel’ is a prequel to Alfred Hitchcock’s horror-thriller classic ‘Psycho,’ which itself was based on the 1959 eponymous novel by Robert Bloch.
 The show follows the titular protagonist, Norman Bates, as he buys a motel in the town of White Pine Bay, where he starts a new life with his mother, Norma, after his father’s death.
-It portrays a dark and personal story where crime and drama intertwine in ways that lead to a chaotic and often inexplicable narrative brimming with an ambiguous tone.
-To that end, there are similarities between the unique vibe captured in the series and in ‘Grotesquerie,’ where grisly subject matters are never far from the central thematic ideas.
+Driven by compelling performances by Vera Farmiga and Freddie Highmore, it portrays a dark and personal story where crime and drama intertwine in ways that lead to a chaotic and often inexplicable narrative brimming with an ambiguous tone.
+To that end, the unique vibe captured in the series is similar to that of ‘Grotesquerie,’ where grisly subject matters are never far from the central thematic ideas.

 1. Hannibal (2013-2015)